-This hike climbs uncompromisingly along the northeast ridge of Cascade Mountain, over its summit, and back down a few hundred feet to trail #713 at North Fork French Creek and points beyond.
+This out and back climbs uncompromisingly along the northeast ridge of Cascade Mountain, over its summit, and back down a few hundred feet to Trail #713 at North Fork French Creek and points beyond.
 Your effort rewards you with excellent views of the historic Ute Pass, Pikes Peak, and the canyons below.
 Take some time to explore around the summit area for excellent photographic opportunities and boulder climbing.

 Features: Birding — River/Creek — Wildlife

-For this run I parked in a small lot on Emporia Street near Park Street, about a quarter of a mile from the trailhead.
+For this route, I parked in a small lot on Emporia Street near Park Street, about a quarter of a mile from the trailhead.
 Distance references are taken from there.

-The Heizer Trail literally begins climbing right from the start at the signed trailhead and hardly relents until it reaches the top of Cascade Mountain, 2 miles and 1,900 vertical feet later.
+The Heizer Trail begins climbing immediately at the signed trailhead and hardly relents until it reaches the top of Cascade Mountain, 2 miles and 1,900 vertical feet later.
 About 50 feet after you pass the Heizer Trail sign on a tree, you'll veer left and switchback sharply to the right.
 Get used to this because it will be the first of about 15 or so switchbacks on the way to the summit of Cascade Mountain.

 Continuing on, the tread in this area is replete with crushed Pikes Peak granite, marble-to-walnut sized and fairly deep in places, making the ascent more challenging for a few hundred yards until you re-enter the spruce/pine canopy.
 On the flip side, this tread makes a pretty good arresting medium when descending.
 The end of this steep 0.7-mile stretch is marked by a rocky overlook on your right with breathtaking views of a thousand-foot-deep canyon with Cascade Creek at the bottom.
 Take a break, snap some photos, and catch your breath again because you’re not quite done climbing.